 With Jupiter we are really beginning to move into the outer solar system.
 Jupiter is a long way from the Earth, even at opposition (~390 million miles/626 million km), but it is so big (11 times the diameter of the Earth) that is the largest planet you will observe or image with a telescope.
-Small planets such as Mars are best viewed within a few weeks of their opposition, but Jupiter is worth a look no matter when you can see it in the night sky.
+Small planets such as Mars are best viewed within a few weeks of their opposition, but Jupiter is worth a look as long as you can see it in the night or morning sky.

-Jupiter has 53 confirmed satellites/moons (as many as 16 more are awaiting confirmation), but only the largest four, first observed by Galileo ver 400 years ago, are routinely visible in amateur telescopes.
+Jupiter has 53 confirmed satellites/moons (as many as 16 more are awaiting confirmation), but only the largest four, first observed by Galileo over 400 years ago, are routinely visible in amateur telescopes.

 When you look at Jupiter, you are not seeing the solid surface of the planet.
 Instead, you are looking at the the very high tops of clouds that essentially block any view of what lies beneath.
 However, those clouds are highly varied and dynamic and well-worth observing.
 What you are seeing is a grand case of weather, a global heat machine unrivaled in the solar system.The modest heat from the sun combines with the very significant internal heat of the planet itself to keep the atmosphere continuous churning, while the very fast rotational speed (a day on Jupiter is only about ten hours long) adds to the mix of forces acting on the atmosphere.
 The broad latitudinal bands of clouds owe their color differences to the mix of gasses and although the bands are usually somewhat stable, even they can change with time.
 The largest single storm on the planet, the Great Red Spot, is a hurricane-like weather system the size of the Earth which has persisted (at varying intensity) for several centuries.
 Click on Jupiter on the [NASA Solar System Exploration] page for much more information on this giant of the Solar System.